-The quantity of blackout tape will be paid for at the Contract unit price per linear Foot (meter) of the size specified.
-Price and payment will constitute full compensation for preparing the pavement surface, furnishing and placing all materials, and for all labor, tools, equipment and incidentals necessary to complete the work.
+This work will be paid for at the contract unit price bid per linear foot (meter) of line or square meter of symbol/legend as measured for item "Retroreflective Preformed Patterned Markings" of the type specified.
+This price shall include cleaning and preparing the pavement surface, furnishing and placing all materials, for all labor, tools, equipment, maintenance bond and incidentals necessary to complete the work.